boxingbeetle/softfab/src/softfab/docs/reference/wrappers/contents.md

 |File name       | `wrapper.pl` | `extractor.pl`
 |Available since | Task Runner  | 3.0

+#### Portability

+The same wrapper script should work on any platform where Perl is available.
+Although to ensure full portability one must not make assumptions about path syntax and use dedicated perl modules to manipulate paths in a portable way.

+#### Wrapper Variables

 The variables are available as regular scalar variables in the global context of the Perl script, for example: `$SF_REPORT_ROOT`.
 Note: if the perl wrapper contains `use strict;` it is necessary to explicitly indicate that the variables provided by the Task Runner are in the global scope when accessing those variables.
 So instead of `$SF_REPORT_ROOT` one should use `$::SF_REPORT_ROOT`.

-Portability:<br/>
-The same wrapper script should work on any platform where Perl is available.
-Although to ensure full portability one must not make assumptions about path syntax and use dedicated perl modules to manipulate paths in a portable way.
+#### Example

 Example code for generating a results file: